rickellis/Arch-Linux-Install-Guide/README.md

     $   rm /etc/localtime

-Then you should be able to create the symbolic link.
+Then you should be able to create the above symbolic link.

 Update the hardware clock.
 I use UTC: